Dynamical mass generation for ferromagnetic skyrmions in two dimensions: Introduction

-Magnetic skyrmions are magnetic topological solitons, the magnetization texture inside which induces a homeomorphic mapping between two dimensional (2D) sphere, defined as the 2D surface of solid sphere in three dimensions (3D).
-The topological feature of magnetic skyrmions derives from the homeomorphic mapping, and they are characterized by the homotopy group of 2D sphere \cite{Braun}, with the topological charge of an individual skyrmion defined as $Q = - \int d^2 x \textbf{m} \cdot (\partial _x \textbf{m} \times \partial _y \textbf{m})/4 \pi$. $\textbf{m}$ is the unit magnetization vector $\textbf{M}/M _s$, with $M _s$ the saturation magnetization and $\textbf{M}$ the magnetization vector distributed over a 2D plane.
+Magnetic skyrmions are magnetic topological solitons, the magnetization texture inside which induces a homeomorphic mapping between two dimensional (2D) spheres, defined as the 2D surface of solid spheres in three dimensions.
+The topological feature of magnetic skyrmions derives from the homeomorphic mapping and they are characterized by the homotopy group of 2D spheres \cite{Braun}, with the topological charge of an individual skyrmion defined as

+The spatial derivatives with respect to $x$ and $y$ are abbreviated as $\partial _x$ and $\partial _y$. $\textbf{m} = \textbf{M}/M _s$ is the unit magnetization vector, with $M _s$ the saturation magnetization and $\textbf{M}$ the magnetization vector distributed over a 2D plane.
 The concept of skyrmions was first proposed by Skyrme as a field theoretic description of hadrons \cite{Skyrme62}.
-In nanomagnetism, the existence of magnetic skyrmions was first conjectured by Bogdanov and colleagues \cite{Bogdanov89, Bogdanov94, Rossler06} and later experimentally verified \cite{Muhlbauer09, Yu10}.
+In nanomagnetism, the existence of magnetic skyrmions was first postulated by Bogdanov and colleagues \cite{Bogdanov89, Bogdanov94, Rossler06} and later experimentally verified \cite{Muhlbauer09, Yu10}.

 Similar to magnetic domain walls (DWs), magnetic skyrmions can serve as information storage elements and perform logic operations, due to their topologically protected stability against thermal agitations \cite{Fert13}.
 Additional advantages are derived from the lower threshold value in current density for current driven motion \cite{Jonietz10} and small sizes down to the atomic scale \cite{Heinze11}.
-As magnetic skyrmions in memory and logic devices need to be set to move to fulfill their functionalities, the skyrmion dynamics play an vital role in the understanding and application of these devices.
-An important issue in determining skyrmion dynamics is concerning the inertia, or mass, of an individual skyrmion.
-Although there exist several \cite{Makhfudz12,Komineas15,Psaroudaki17,Lin17,Kravchuk18,Capic20}, sometimes contradictory, theoretical works focusing on the issue of skyrmion mass, the question is still far from resolved.
-Employing a field theoretical method \cite{lag} and consistently considering the Goldstone mode \cite{Goldstone} which characterizes the translational motion of a skyrmion, the elementary excitation over the soliton backgroud which is magnons for a magnetic skyrmion, and the interaction between them, we derive a dynamical mass for the translational motion of individual skyrmions.
+As magnetic skyrmions in memory and logic devices need to be set to move to fulfill their functionalities, the skyrmion dynamics play a pivotal role in the understanding and application of these devices.